-Ipsos is now the third largest market research company in the world, present in 90 markets and employing more than 18,000 people.
+Ipsos is the world’s third-largest market research company, present in 90 markets, and employing more than 18,000 people.

-Our research professionals, analysts and scientists have built unique multi-specialist capabilities that provide powerful insights into the actions, opinions and motivations of citizens, consumers, patients, customers or employees.
-Our 75 business solutions are based on primary data coming from our surveys, social media monitoring, and qualitative or observational techniques.
+Our passionately curious research professionals, analysts and scientists have built unique multi-specialist capabilities that provide true understanding and powerful insights into the actions, opinions and motivations of citizens, consumers, patients, customers or employees.
+We serve more than 5000 clients across the world with 75 business solutions.

 Founded in France in 1975, Ipsos is listed on the Euronext Paris since July 1st, 1999.
 The company is part of the SBF 120 and the Mid-60 index and is eligible for the Deferred Settlement Service (SRD).

 ISIN code FR0000073298, Reuters ISOS.PA, Bloomberg IPS:FP